plaatsoft/drupal-oostpoort/trunk/v6.x/README.txt

 - Bugfix: Now member AdrId is also update during CSV upload.
 - Added security access for the visit part.

+04-04-2010 (Week 19)
+- Added Date picker.
+- Added Access security for all user type's.
+- Show more information about family in visit address select page.
+- Return to old datamodel.
+- Retested everything.

 To do List
 ----------
 - Add Block info to each person